beast-dev/doc/tutorials/workshop_rates_and_dates/workshop_rates_and_dates.md

 {% include modules/substitution_models.md %}

- For this tutorial, select the `3 partitions: positions 1, 2, 3` option so that each codon position has its own HKY substitution model, rate of evolution, Estimated base frequencies, and Gamma-distributed rate variation among sites:
+ For this tutorial, select the `3 partitions: positions 1, 2, 3` option so that each codon position has its own HKY substitution model, rate of evolution, Estimated base frequencies, and Gamma-distributed rate variation among sites (equal weights):

 {% include image.html prefix=root_url file="image6.png" %}